DIABETIC RETINOPATHY

 Diabetic retinopathy can affect your vision, ultimately leading to blindness if left untreated.

-Let Dr. Robert Wooldridge of the Eye Foundation of Utah serving Salt Lake City, UT, slow the progression of this disease.
+Let Dr. Robert Wooldridge of the Eye Foundation of Utah serving Murray, UT slow the progression of this disease.

 Diabetic retinopathy can occur in anyone who has gestational, type 1, or type 2 diabetes.
 The longer you've had diabetes and the less controlled your blood sugar is, the more likely you are to develop diabetic retinopathy.